DarkChungus/DarkChungus/README.md

 </div>

 <div align="center">
-    🔭 I am currently a student in Nepal, doing mostly math-related programming.
+    🔭 I am currently a student in Nepal, doing mostly math-related programming.<br>
-    🏅 Number 28 on ProjectEuler leaderboards of Nepal.
+    🏅 Number 28 on ProjectEuler leaderboards of Nepal.<br>
-    👑 IMO Aspirant
+    👑 IMO Aspirant<br>
     ☁ I have a huge interest in problem-solving and beautiful algorithms.
-I try to develop my own algorithms from time to time.
+I try to develop my own algorithms from time to time.<br>
-    🔢 I love math(especially proofs), I taught myself many topics such as Calculus 1 and 2, Trigonometry, etc. Whenever I see something new, I always try and find my own method of finding out WHY it is that formula, instead of just accepting it as it is.
+    🔢 I love math(especially proofs), I taught myself many topics such as Calculus 1 and 2, Trigonometry, etc. Whenever I see something new, I always try and find my own method of finding out WHY it is that formula, instead of just accepting it as it is.<br>
-    🐱‍👤 I don't just code though, I also know how to edit videos, photos, and can do much more with my abilities!
+    🐱‍👤 I don't just code though, I also know how to edit videos, photos, and can do much more with my abilities!<br>
-    📧 Feel free to reach out to me at: *pgajurel111@hotmail.com*
+    📧 Feel free to reach out to me at: *pgajurel111@hotmail.com*<br>
 </div>

 <div align="center">